vladkinoman/just-my-notes/README.md

 Subfolders:

-- **courses**: notes I wrote while studying various courses on websites like [Coursera](https://www.coursera.org).
+- **courses**.
+Notes I wrote while studying various courses on websites like [Coursera](https://www.coursera.org).
-- **grammar**: contains general notes on grammar.
+- **grammar**.
+Contains general notes on grammar.
-- **grammarway**: notes I wrote while reading the "GrammarWay 4" book.
+- **grammarway**.
+Notes I wrote while reading the "GrammarWay 4" book.
 There will be summaries of the passed units, essays, and solutions for some exercises.

-TODO: Also, a folder for the lessons with a tutor will be added later.

 ## games

 This folder contains thematic notes on game/level design, various game configurations, notes on terminology in the game industry, easter eggs from the games, and notes I wrote while watching different playthroughs.

+## hardware

+This folder contains notes about different hardware specifications, and notes on how I solve issues when I encountered with them while using different operating systems and other software.

 ## job